youplusai/ideas/connectmetomyfriends.md

 Jeevan - Huh!
 You remember that?
 Nice suggestion.
 Frido - Sure and I would recommend confrerence call with another friend Prasanna, who also seems to be off this week and his frido told he is available.
 Jeevan - Oh, I totally forgot about that.
 Sweet!
 Thank you Frido!
 Frido - Have a lovely time!
-Don’t forget to tell me what people said about you, Prince Charming.
+Don’t forget to tell me what your friends told.

 ![Alt Text](https://media.giphy.com/media/gKIAoF3K2US2IMm987/giphy.gif)